 Neither lease interests in, nor lease agreements for, aircraft can be registered with the aircraft registry.
-As there is no registration system for interests in aircraft engines in Japan, the interests of owners, operators and lessees in aircraft engines cannot be registered with the aircraft registry (see question 21).
+As there is no registration system for interests in aircraft engines in Japan, the interests of owners, operators and lessees in aircraft engines cannot be registered with the aircraft registry.